Overnight Stays Away from the Placement or Other Care Arrangements

 There is no statutory duty for Disclosure and Barring Service (DBS) disclosures to be sought in relation to adults in a private household where a child may stay overnight or visit, or who the child may accompany on a holiday or on a school trip.
 DBS checks should not normally be sought as a precondition.

-There is no requirement that where a Child Looked After visits or spends a holiday with their foster carer's friends or relative that the individual must be approved as a local authority foster carer, as the child will remain formally placed with their usual foster carers".
+There is no requirement that where a Cared for Child visits or spends a holiday with their foster carer's friends or relative that the individual must be approved as a local authority foster carer, as the child will remain formally placed with their usual foster carers".

 If the child is accommodated under s20 overnight stays must be agreed with parents where the decision is not delegated.
 For those on Emergency Protection Orders or Interim Care Order, overnight stays can only be agreed by the Local Authority with the consent of parents.
 In both instances prior delegation of responsibility to the foster cares should have been discussed and the extent set out in the Placement Plan.